Chainflow/cosmos-validator-mission-control/README.md

 - *For more info about grafana dashboard imports you can refer https://grafana.com/docs/grafana/latest/reference/export_import/*

+## Alerting (Telegram and Email)
+ We have developed a custom alerting module to alert on several events.
+It uses the data from influxdb and trigger the alerts based on user configured thresholds.

+ - Alert about validator node sync status.
+ - Alert when missed blocks when the missed blocks count reaches or exceedes **missed_blocks_threshold** which is user configured in *config.toml*
+ - Alert when no.of peers when the count falls below of **num_peers_threshold** which is user configured in *config.toml*
+- Alert when the block difference between network and validator reaches or exceeds the **block_diff_threshold** which is user configured in *config.toml*
+- Alert when the gaiad status is not running on validator instance.
+- Alert when a new proposal is created.
+- Alert when the proposal is moved to voting period, passed or rejected.
+- Alert when voting period proposals is due in less than 24 hours and also if the validator didn't vote on proposal yet.
+- Alert about validator health whether it's voting or jailed.
+You can get alerts twice a day based on the time you have configured **alert_time1** and **alert_time2** in *config.toml*
+- Alert when the voting power of your validator drops below **voting_power_threshold** which is user configured in *config.toml*

-**Hosting on standalone monitoring node**
+## Hosting it on separate monitoring node

-This monitoring tool is meant to be hosted and deployed on the validator server but it can also be hosted on any public sentry node of the validator.
+This monitoring tool can also be hosted on any separate monitoring node/public sentry node of the validator.

  - Prerequisites and setup for sentry node remains the same with 1 exception.
-Telegrafdb should be installed on the validator instance instead of sentry node.
+Telegraf should be installed on the validator instance instead of sentry node.
+Telegraf collects all the hardware matrics like CPU load, RAM usage etc and post it to InfluxDB.
+InfluxDB sits on monitoring node.
- - While importing and setting up the dashboards for Grafana, the url has to be changed for InfluxDBTelegraf datasource.
+ - While importing and setting up the dashboards for Grafana, the url has to be changed for InfluxDBTelegraf datasource to point to validator node telegraf url.
  - As mentioned above, the default port on which Telegraf points the data is 8086, so the url should be replaced as "http://validator-ip:8086"
  - This will allow Grafana to display system metrics of validator instance instead of displaying metrics of monitoring node.
+ - All other metrics can be colelcted from monitoring node itself.
+Monitoring node should have the access to validator RPC and LCD endpoints.
+Configure your validator firewall to allow Monitoring node to access these endpoints.

+**Note:**
+We thought well about the validator operator needs and covered all the required features for monitoring and alerting.
+Please feel free to create issues if you think of any missing feature.